On the density of critical graphs with no large cliques: Introduction

 We also strengthen Theorem~\ref{main avg degree bound} by proving that it holds for graphs with $\sum_{v\in V(G)}\omega(v)/|V(G)| \leq \omega$, where $\omega(v)$ is the size of the largest clique containing $v$.

 We actually strengthen this result even further.
 To that end, we use the following notation.
-If $G$ is a graph with list-assignment $L$, then for each $v\in V(G)$, we let \begin{itemize} \item $\Gap_G(v) = d(v) + 1 - \omega(v)$ and \item $\Save_L(v) = d(v) + 1 - |L(v)|$. \end{itemize} We often omit the graph $G$ from the subscript of $\Gap$ if there is no ambiguity.
+If $G$ is a graph with list assignment $L$, then for each $v\in V(G)$, we let \begin{itemize} \item $\Gap_G(v) = d(v) + 1 - \omega(v)$ and \item $\Save_L(v) = d(v) + 1 - |L(v)|$. \end{itemize} We often omit the graph $G$ from the subscript of $\Gap$ if there is no ambiguity.

 The following is the main result in this paper.